joshir199/U-NET-Image-Segmentation/README.md

 # U-NET-Image-Segmentation
-Practical use case of U-NET model for Segmentation of Images to detect Oil leakge
+Practical use case of U-NET model for Segmentation of Images to detect Oil leakage or Seep detection.
+This is very famous problem statement in Induatrial and Manufacturing sector where Machine Learning especially Computer Vision concept can be used to detect faults which are very hard to detect by normal human beings.